rishinrahim/100_days_of_statistics/README.md

 ### Resources

-1. An Introduction to Statistical Learning: with Applications in R.
-Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
-2014.
-Springer Publishing Company, Incorporated.

-2. Statistics in a Nutshell, 2nd Edition by Sarah Boslaugh Released November 2012 Publisher(s): O'Reilly Media, Inc.
+1. Statistics in a Nutshell, 2nd Edition by Sarah Boslaugh Released November 2012 Publisher(s): O'Reilly Media, Inc.

-3. An Introduction to Statistics: An Active Learning Approach by Kieth A. Carlson  (Author), Jennifer R. Winquist (Author)
+2. An Introduction to Statistics: An Active Learning Approach by Kieth A. Carlson  (Author), Jennifer R. Winquist (Author)

-4. The Elements of Statistical Learning
-T. Hastie, R. Tibshirani, and J. Friedman.
-Springer Series in Statistics Springer New York Inc., New York, NY, USA, (2001)